Paul's charge to Timothy, 2:3-4:8

 krinein (krinw) pres. inf. "judge" - to judge.
 The infinitive is complementary, completing the verbal sense of the participle "being about", best translated as a simple durative future, "will judge", as NIV.
 On taking up his position of authority at the right hand of the Ancient of Days, Christ will undertake the role of judge, both of the living and of those who have already died.

-khuxon (khrussw) aor. imp. "preach [the word]" - proclaim.
+khuxon (khrussw) aor. imp. "preach" - proclaim [the word].
 The aorist, being punctiliar / perfective, may indicate a specific command.
 "Herald / proclaim forcefully", is the first of five imperatives that make up the charge.
-It sets the dominant theme of the charge as evidenced by the qualifying phrase "with great patience ......."
+It sets the dominant theme of the charge, as evidenced by the qualifying phrase "with great patience ......."
 "Preach Biblical truth, proclaim the gospel ....."

 episthqi (efisthmi) aor. imp. "be prepared" - be ready, on hand, at it, at one's task.

-elegxon (elecw) aor. imp. "correct" - [expose], rebuke, reprove, convict, correct.
-Used elsewhere of reproving one who sins.
+elegxon (elecw) aor. imp. "correct" - expose.
+Used elsewhere of exposing sin.

-epitimhson (epitimaw) aor. imp. "rebuke" - censure, rebuke.
-Expose and stop sin.
+epitimhson (epitimaw) aor. imp. "rebuke" - reprove, convict, correct, censure, rebuke.

 parakaleson (parakalew) aor. imp. "encourage" - urge, exhort.
 The sense of "appeal to" picks up on the "preach" theme.

-en + dat. "with [great patience]" - with [all long-suffering].
+en + dat. "with" - with [all long-suffering].
 Here adverbial, modal, expressing manner.
 The adverbial prepositional phrase introduced by en qualifies the preaching; "preach the word ... with complete persistence / forbearance and full instruction."

 didach/ (h) "careful instruction" - [and] teaching.
 With "all" = "full instruction."

-gar "for" - Introducing a causal clause explaining why Timothy needs to focus on his preaching, namely, because of the propensity for believers to fall away from the faith and so desire preaching that reflects their non-standing in Christ.
+gar "for" - Introducing a causal clause explaining why Timothy needs to focus on his preaching, namely, because of the propensity for believers to "turn from the truth and eagerly listen to senseless stories", CEV.

 kairoV (oV) "time" - [there will be] a time.
 Nominative subject of the verb to-be.
-The period referred to in v2 which is unfavorable, "out of season".
+The period referred to in v2 which is unfavourable, "out of season".

-anexontai (anecomai) fut. "will [not] put up with [sound doctrine]" - they will [not] bear, endure, forbear.
+anexontai (anecomai) fut. "will [not] put up with" - they will [not] bear, endure, forbear.
 Here in the sense of "will not willingly listen to."

 kata + acc. "to suit" - according to.
 Expressing a standard; "in accordance with."

 eJautoiV dat. reflec. pro. "their" - [ones own lusts] to themselves.
-Dative of interest, disadvantage, "for themselves", but it could also be classified as a dative of possession, "the lusts of themselves."
+Dative of interest, disadvantage, "for themselves", but it could also be classified as a dative of possession, "the lusts of themselves" = "their lusts."

 epiqumiaV (a) "desires" - lusts.
 They determine who will teach them on the basis of the teaching being acceptable to them.